-Mexico has stopped accepting Central American families “expelled” by U.S. along the border
+Mexico has stopped accepting Central American families ‘expelled’ by U.S. along the border

 “Mexico is only accepting single adults now, not families or children,” said one U.S. official who, like others, was not authorized to speak publicly about the change.

-Mexico’s foreign ministry did not respond to requests for comment.
+Mexico’s Foreign Ministry did not respond to requests for comment.
 But a new Mexican law approved in November mandates that children and families can no longer be held in immigration detention facilities, a reform applauded by human rights groups.

 On the border, the policy meant families and children were sent to specific government family shelters instead.
-In some border cities the shelters quickly filled up.
+In some border cities, the shelters quickly filled up.
 Mexican immigration officials informed their U.S counterparts that, in those cities, families could not be returned to Mexico.

-At the child welfare shelter in Reynosa, Mexico, just south of McAllen, Texas, officials said they have been at capacity since December.
-Normally, the limit is set at 50 people but because of the pandemic, it has been reduced to 25.
+At the child welfare shelter in Reynosa, Mexico, just south of McAllen, Tex., officials said they have been at capacity since December.
+Normally, the limit is set at 50 people, but because of the pandemic, it has been reduced to 25.

 “We just can’t accept any more people right now,” said Carlos Lozano, an official at the state child welfare agency who helps oversee the shelter.